Alec-Sawalski/Multiple-Regression---BHBA-NEFA/README.md

      ---
      Signif. codes:  0 ‘***’ 0.001 ‘**’ 0.01 ‘*’ 0.05 ‘.’
 0.1 ‘ ’ 1

+#### After the addition of Fatty Acids, we found that no Fatty Acids were significant predictors.
+Therefore, our final model was determined without the addition of Fatty Acids.

 ## BHBA Odds Ratio's, Confidence Intervals, and Effect Plots

                          OR        2.5 %       97.5 %